Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{Comparison of Dictionary Based Approaches}

 Table~\ref{tab:dict_family} shows the key design differences between the dictionary based approaches.

-Figure~\ref{fig:dictionary} shows the ranked test accuracy of five dictionary classifiers we have described, with 1-NN DTW as a benchmark (SpatialBOSS is not included because of technical challenges).
-WEASEL and TDE are significantly more accurate than BOSS, but WEASEL-D is the most accurate overall.
-Figure~\ref{fig:dict_scatter}(a) illustrates the improvement of WEASEL-D over BOSS, and Figure~\ref{fig:dict_scatter}(b) shows the improvement dilation provides over WEASEL.
+Figure~\ref{fig:dictionary} shows the ranked test accuracy of five dictionary classifiers we have described, with 1-NN DTW as a benchmark.
+SpatialBOSS is not included due to its significant runtime and memory requirements which would require the exclusion of multiple datasets.
+We believe that comparing more recent advances on the full archive is more valuable than its inclusion, and suggest those interested in SpatialBOSS view the results presented in~\cite{middlehurst20temporal} which show it is comparable to WEASEL 1.0 in performance.
+WEASEL 1.0 and TDE are significantly more accurate than BOSS, but WEASEL 2.0 is the most accurate overall.
+Figure~\ref{fig:dict_scatter}(a) illustrates the improvement of WEASEL 2.0 over BOSS, and Figure~\ref{fig:dict_scatter}(b) shows the improvement dilation provides over WEASEL.
 Table~\ref{tab:dictionary} summarises the performance of the four new dictionary algorithms.
-WEASEL-D is on average $4\%$ more accurate than BOSS and improves balanced accuracy by almost the same amount.
+WEASEL 2.0 is on average $4\%$ more accurate than BOSS and improves balanced accuracy by almost the same amount.